johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part5.md

 1. Unlike our *Take 1* version, where we created a new standalone class, we're now going to start by extending the `ClientProxy` class.
 This is, of course, how we "plug in" to the framework.
 2. We're going to let the framework take over the implementation of `send()` for us, rather than implement it ourselves as we did in Part 4.
 The superclass `send()` method is now the entry point for processing a user-land `send()` call, and dictates how we plug in our pieces without disrupting the overall machinery.
-3. The superclass `send()` method calls upon a concrete implementation of `publish()`, which is where we'll implement the strategy we've been discussing, dealing with our *handler factory* construct, unique identifiers, and so forth, [as described above](#handling-multiple-requests-the-union-of-observables-and-correlation-ids).
+3. The superclass `send()` method calls upon a concrete implementation of `publish()`, which is where we'll implement the strategy we've been discussing, dealing with our *response emitter factory* construct, unique identifiers, and so forth, [as described above](#handling-multiple-requests-the-union-of-observables-and-correlation-ids).
 4. We're going to implement a method to *unsubscribe* from a Faye topic.
 5. We're going to provide a concrete implementation of `dispatchEvent()`, which is how `ClientProxy#emit()` is handled.
 6. We're going to beef up *connection management*, as we mentioned above, to enable the framework to efficiently share our connection across multiple calls.